What is the Ponzi Scheme?

 Ponzi Scheme vs Pyramid Scheme

-In Ponzi schemes, the money is given to the portfolio manager in lieu of high return and investors are paid out by funds collected from further investments by later investors, whereas in Pyramid schemes initial schemer recruits other investors and this cycle go on and on and the new investor shares the proceeds with a higher level of the pyramid.
+In Ponzi schemes, the money is given to the portfolio manager in lieu of high return, and investors are paid out by funds collected from further investments by later investors, whereas in Pyramid schemes initial schemer recruits other investors, and this cycle goes on and on, and the new investor shares the proceeds with a higher level of the pyramid.